Students in the B.A. in Liberal Studies program will:

 - Demonstrate the value of collaborative learning by participating in group projects within the cohort.

-Graduates of the liberal studies program:
+Graduates of the accelerated teaching degree program:

 - Increase their understanding of human development, strengthen their communication skills, and gain an acute sense of self that serves the student well, both personally and professionally.